ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models

-However, the above approaches exhibit important limitations.
-First and foremost, their performance degrades substantially when evaluated against test datasets that have been acquired from different sources \emph{even when their column types match closely}.
-This is due to the well-known problem of distribution shift~\cite{quinonero2008dataset}; see \Secref{sec:distshift}.
-Second, there are high costs involved to support novel semantic types: both in terms of acquiring labeled data, and in creating new deep neural network models.
-Lastly, while fine-tuned models such as DoDuo~\cite{doduopaper} and TURL~\cite{TURLpaper} require the semantic schemata to be specified at training time, in many scenarios datasets do not have a schema which fit neatly into these pre-trained types; see \Secref{sec:opensetlabels}.
-This can severely limit their applicability to long-tail, rarer types.
+We posit that the same phenomenon occurs in closed-set deep learning models for CTA. \begin{example*} Suppose we fix a given column type $\texttt{location}$ and that our pre-training distribution is sourced from NYC Open Data~\cite{nyc_opendata}.
+Then we might see entries like \texttt{Broadway}, \texttt{SoHo}, \texttt{Jamaica}, which are locations in New York City.
+But if we use this model to perform CTA on a dataset from the Brazilian Dados Abertos~\cite{dadosabertos}, it is unlikely to assign the $\texttt{location}$ label to $\texttt{Corcovado}$ and $\texttt{Lapa}$, which are locations in Rio de Janeiro. \end{example*} As a simple empirical validation of this problem, we compared the performance of the fine-tuned DoDuo CTA model~\cite{doduopaper}, on the Schema.Org Table Annotation Benchmark (SOTAB)~\cite{sotab}.
+We use the DoDuo variant pretrained on the similar VizNet dataset~\cite{viznet}, reusing CTA labels from that benchmark wherever possible.
+We find that performance declines over 60\% (from 84.8\% to 23.8\%).

+Even if existing models did not struggle under shift, their utility is still constrained by the fact that \emph{label sets have to be specified at training time}.
+However, real-world data is vast, and pre-trained type labels rarely map cleanly to categories of interest in newly-encountered datasets; in many scenarios datasets do not have a schema which fit neatly into these pre-trained types.

-This last point is crucial, since uncommon and rare types often emerge in real world settings.
-Consider, for example, the NYC Open Data collection~\cite{nyc_opendata}.
-This consists of thousands of datasets from NYC agencies which contain NYC-specific types such as NYC public high schools, neighborhoods, and agencies.
+\begin{example*} Consider the NYC Open Data repository~\cite{nyc_opendata} which contains thousands of datasets published by NYC agencies and includes NYC-specific semantic types such as public schools, agencies, parks, and boroughs.